NO SPIN, NO FUSS.

 Just straightforward political and communications consultancy support.

-Brevia Consulting is a public affairs agency that delivers straightforward political and communications support to businesses and charities across the UK and in Brussels.
+Brevia Consulting is a public relations and public affairs agency that delivers straightforward political and communications support to businesses and charities across the UK and in Brussels.

 We provide a full range of services to help our clients understand the political environment in which they operate, formulate the right strategies and effectively engage with stakeholders.

 We offer a clear, three-step process to deliver results: Intelligence, Strategy and Engagement.
-The consultancy delivers public affairs programmes in London, Brussels, Edinburgh, Cardiff, and Belfast.
+The consultancy delivers public relations and public affairs programmes in London, Brussels, Edinburgh, Cardiff, and Belfast.

 We are experienced in a wide range of sectors.

 With less than two months until the COP26 Summit, Brevia will be tracking the latest milestones in the UK’s preparations for the upcoming climate conference.
 This week saw MPs return to Parliament following the summer recess, with what is certain to be a packed Parliamentary term.
 COP26 President Alok Sharma MP unveiled some further detail on the UK’s preparation plans for the climate summit, whilst the EAC Chair, The Rt Hon Philip Dunne, called on the Government to deliver effective climate leadership in the run up to the event.

 As COP26 approaches, Brevia will be tracking the latest milestones in the UK’s preparations for the upcoming climate conference.
 This week, the Government has continued to face a series of setbacks ahead of the COP26 Summit.
 Most notably, the Prime Minister is facing pressure both from the Treasury and from his own backbenches around the cost of net zero, whilst also having to face the possibility that the summit will need to take place in some form of ‘hybrid’ mode.